 Five postpartum exercises that you can do while holding your baby

-Has fitting in exercise during those early days post-baby been more challenging than you anticipated?
-Have you tried to take some moments to your self and your baby won’t let you put them down?
-Maybe you feel guilty taking time away from your little one to work on your postpartum healing and self care?
+Has fitting in exercise during those early days after having your baby been more challenging than you expected?
+Maybe you’ve tried to carve out some time for yourself, but your little one won’t let you put them down, or you feel guilty stepping away for a workout.

 Here are five exercises to target your deep core and glutes that you can do while holding your baby!